fortinetdev/terraform-provider-fortios/website/docs/r/fortios_vpnssl_settings.html.markdown

 * `login_block_time` - Time for which a user is blocked from logging in after too many failed login attempts (0 - 86400 sec, default = 60).
 * `login_timeout` - SSLVPN maximum login timeout (10 - 180 sec, default = 30).
 * `dtls_hello_timeout` - SSLVPN maximum DTLS hello timeout (10 - 60 sec, default = 10).
 * `tunnel_ip_pools` - Names of the IPv4 IP Pool firewall objects that define the IP addresses reserved for remote clients.
+The structure of `tunnel_ip_pools` block is documented below.
 * `tunnel_ipv6_pools` - Names of the IPv6 IP Pool firewall objects that define the IP addresses reserved for remote clients.
+The structure of `tunnel_ipv6_pools` block is documented below.
 * `dns_suffix` - DNS suffix used for SSL-VPN clients.
 * `dns_server1` - DNS server 1.
 * `dns_server2` - DNS server 2.